-While young people are the most affected, seniors are also tagged with being a dangerous risk if their driving record shows danger signs.
+While young people are the most affected, seniors are also tagged as dangerous if their driving record shows danger signs.
 It is best to wait until your DMV record is clear before making an application.

 8. Kidney Disease

 This is normally revealed by blood or protein in the urine during a physical exam.
-It is best to opt for life insurance that does not require a physical exam if you are aware that you suffer from kidney disease or a related condition.
+It is best to opt for life insurance that does not require a physical exam if you know you suffer from kidney disease or a related condition.

 9. Cardiovascular Or Heart Disease

-Cardiovascular disease is another leading cause of death and therefore considered to be high risk by life insurers.
+Cardiovascular disease is another leading cause of death and is therefore considered high risk by life insurers.
 If it can be shown that the heart or other related condition is being treated and under control, a life insurance application may be approved.
-Alternatively, opt for no exam life policy.
+Alternatively, opt for the no-exam life policy.

 10. Recreational Or Illegal Drug Use